Knowledge base

 The equivalent also exists for a Mail Service.

-The benefit of an Alias is that it allows you to increase the visibility of your site with your target audience by offering them more entry points to access it.
+The benefit of an Alias is that it allows you to increase the visibility of your site among your target audience by providing them with more ways to access it.